-Changing jobs while your Singapore permanent residency application is pending is a common concern by many customers.
-As this is a commonly asked question, we seek to answer this query here.
+Wanting to change job or company during your Singapore PR application process is a common concern by many customers.
+As changing jobs is a commonly asked question, we seek to answer this query here.

-If you have not yet applied with ICA at all yet and are considering changing jobs before you apply, then this does not directly apply to you.
+If you have not yet applied with ICA at all yet and are considering changing jobs even before that, then this does not directly apply or as much to you.

 If you want the short answer, the answer is yes.
 However, there are two main caveats, and several things that you should inform ICA of if you so wish to do this.